 Is this really a seismic shift in the marketplace, or a ripple that will soon settle, leaving no trace?
 It’s too early to tell, to be honest, but if the desires of the consumer drive the market, and not the other way around, it will be prudent to pay close attention.

 After all, life spans are extending and are expected to continue to do so (see our report on the Spa of the Future, and longevity-related predictions).
 As a result, the aging population is growing at an unprecedented rate.
 According to the National Institutes of Health, the over-65 demographic currently accounts for 8.5% of the global population, and will account for 17% (or 1.6 billion people) by 2050.
 Are these people all going to want to be told that they need to be 20 years old again, or even that they should want to look 20?

-On a personal note, at 45 years old I feel no desire to be 20 again.
-Having experienced both ages, I can say with confidence that I’ll take 45 any day of the week.
+On a personal note, in my mid forties I feel no desire to be 20 again.
+Having experienced both my twenties and forties, I can say with confidence that I’ll take the forties any day of the week.
 I’m way better now, than I was then, and so is my life.
 I love my grey hair and view the lines on my face as souvenirs, not things to be erased.
 Also, we should note that, as we are human, and not vampires, the alternative to aging isn’t staying young forever, it’s dying.
 And I’d like to avoid that for as long as possible, which makes me staunchly pro-aging.
 But I am just one person, and wouldn’t claim to represent a larger market.

 Rebecca Valentine believes wholeheartedly that the pro-aging movement will grow and that the beauty and wellness industry is going to have to get on board or risk getting left behind.